jafudi/flexpair/README.md

 # Use cases

 ## gPodder + VLC + Mumble use cases
-- Karaoke in times of Corona
+- Corona Karaoke with 3D audio
 - Listening to and discussing podcasts together

 ## Web browser use cases